-There’s an unexpected danger to dogs who eat large quantities of dehydrated blueberries.
+Dehydrated blueberries carry an unexpected hazard to dogs.
 The dehydrated berries draw water into a dog’s stomach and intestines.
 This water shift can cause diarrhea, dehydration and life-threatening increases in sodium levels.

 If you like to snack on dried berries, make sure to keep them out of reach of your pup.
-He might find them so delicious he eats the whole bag and winds up in trouble!
+He might find them so delicious he eats the whole bag and winds up with a serious problem.

 Cultivated blueberries contain about 15 grams of natural sugar per cup.
 Compared to other sweet fruits like watermelon, that’s not much.

-Still, the natural sugar in blueberries could be a problem for diabetic dogs.
+Still, the natural sugar in blueberries could be a problem for difficult to regulate diabetic dogs.
 Consult your veterinarian before introducing any fruit into your diabetic dog’s diet.

-The dark pigments in blueberries might not be broken down as they make their way through a dog’s digestive tract.
+Blueberries have dark pigments that might not be broken down by a dog’s digestion.
 Don’t be surprised if you see dark blue-black stools after your dog eats them.

-But don’t automatically assume dark poop is caused by eating blueberries.
+But don’t assume dark poop is from eating blueberries.
 Bleeding stomach ulcers can also make a dog’s stools black, so get your vet involved if you’re not sure what’s going on.

 The dark blue pigments in a fresh or frozen blueberry can also stain a dog’s teeth.

-Multiple studies on wild wolves found they consume a significant amount of wild blueberries.
-Wolves may eat blueberries in large quantities as a last resort in times of food scarcity (7), but they also eat them as a regular part of their diet (1).
+Studies on wild wolves have found they consume a lot of wild blueberries (1).
+Wolves may eat more blueberries in times of food scarcity (7).

 Contrary to what raw dog food enthusiasts claim, your dog’s ancestors are not strictly carnivorous!

-We know from extensive research that domestic dogs adopt an omnivorous diet when they live with humans.
+Extensive research reveals that domestic dogs living with humans adopt an omnivorous diet.
 And the nutrients in fruit like blueberries can make up a beneficial and natural part of their diet.

 If your dog doesn’t have a history of calcium oxalate urinary crystals and is not diabetic, blueberries can make a super healthy addition to his diet.

 Berries are nature’s vitamin pill.
-Whether it’s a blueberry, raspberry or strawberry, all these delicious fruits contain antioxidants.
-Antioxidants are super nutrients that may help prevent cancer, Alzheimer’s disease, Parkinson’s disease, hypertension and many other chronic diseases (8, 9).
+Blueberries, raspberries and strawberries all contain antioxidants, vitamins and minerals.
+Antioxidants are super nutrients that support the immune system.
+And they may prevent cancer, Alzheimer’s disease, Parkinson’s disease and hypertension (8, 9).

 Free radicals are cell-damaging metabolic waste products of all living organisms (4).
 Antioxidant nutrients protect cells from free radical damage.

 Anthocyanidin is a pigment found in blueberries that acts as an antioxidant in a dog’s body.
-Anthocyanidins slow memory loss in humans, decrease the incidence of certain neurologic diseases and boost heart health (6, 2).
+Anthocyanidins slow memory loss, protect against neurologic diseases and boost heart health in humans (6, 2).

 Blueberries Increase Blood Antioxidant Levels

-In a study published in 2006 in Comparative Biochemistry and Physiology, scientists fed blueberries to sled dogs before they exercised.
-They found that dogs eating blueberries had higher antioxidant levels in their blood after exercise compared to those who did not eat the fruit before exercising (3).
+In a 2006 study, scientists fed blueberries to sled dogs before they exercised.
+They found dogs eating blueberries had higher blood antioxidant levels after exercise compared to those who did not (3).